BoneInscri/ics-pa/notes/PA_2.md

 ==OR指令==

 ```
-00e7e7b3          	or	a5,a5,a4
+00e7e7b3          	or	a5，a5，a4
 ```

 ![image-20231113152146542](PA_2.assets/image-20231113152146542.png)

 ![image-20231113145600159](PA_2.assets/image-20231113145600159.png)

-AND, OR, and XOR perform bitwise logical operations
+AND， OR， and XOR perform bitwise logical operations